zipxing/rust_pixel/doc/coding.md

                 d.bezier.advance_and_maybe_reverse(-0.01 * i as f64);
             }
         }
+        self.draw_movie(ctx, d);

         // draw all compents in panel...
         self.panel.draw(ctx).unwrap();
     }
 }
 ```

-You should pay attention not to have too deep coupling between Render and Model.
+- You should pay attention not to have too deep coupling between Render and Model.
+- `Event` is an effective decoupling tool.
+- The above code also demonstrates the usage of `objpool` and `timer`.